Terry White Chemists Amoxycillin Powder for oral suspension

 If your child takes too much amoxycillin, they may feel sick or get diarrhoea.

-While your child is taking amoxycillin
+While your child is taking this medicine

 Things you must do